zbream/zbream-standards/README.md

 ### TypeScript

-Add the following keys to the root `tsconfig.json` file:
+Add the following key to the root `tsconfig.json` file:

 ```json
 {